Oregand/oregand.github.io/_posts/2025-04-29-github-notifications-cheatsheet.md

 - ✅ **Web & Mobile**: ON for both "Participating" and "Watching" (you need *some* notifications)
 - ✅ **Email**: ON for "Participating" only (when someone actually needs you)
-- 🚫 **THE GOLDEN RULE**: Turn OFF "Automatically watch repositories" and "Automatically watch teams"
-  - *This one change will reduce your notifications by 90%.
-You're welcome.*
+- 🚫 **NOTE**: As of May 18, 2025, GitHub has deprecated the "Automatically watch repositories and teams" settings.
+This is great news, as this was previously the main source of notification overload!

 #### Email Power Moves

 - **Email Filtering**: Create a "GitHub can wait" folder
-- **Batching**: Set to "Daily digest email" instead of "Send email for every new notification"
+- **Email Management**: While GitHub doesn't offer a native daily digest feature, you can check https://github.com/github/engineering/discussions for daily updates on GitHub changes
 - **For the Brave**: Toggle "Include your own updates" to OFF (you already know what you did!)

 ### Step 2: Custom Filters That Actually Make Sense 🔍